Alfa Romeo 33 Stradale 2025 review – a rare Italian jewel beyond compare

 > Alfa Romeo 4C – the car world's greatest misses

 Across town, the real customers’ 33s are already in production at Carrozzeria Touring Superleggera.
-Alfa Romeo does not have the capacity to assemble this specialised supercar in-house, and outsourcing production to Touring’s consultancy is a practical solution as well as a romantic, historically resonant one: during early and latter periods of its 99-year history, Touring has constructed various storied Alfas including the 1938 8C 2.9 Le Mans car, the experimental Disco Volantes of the ’50s, and the 2013 modern interpretation of the Disco Volante, based on 8C Competizione running gear.
+Alfa Romeo does not have the capacity to assemble this specialised supercar in-house, and outsourcing production to Touring is a practical solution as well as a romantic, historically resonant one: during early and latter periods of its 99-year history, Touring has constructed various storied Alfas including the 1938 8C 2.9 Le Mans car, the experimental Disco Volantes of the ’50s, and the 2013 modern interpretation of the Disco Volante, based on 8C Competizione running gear.

-While much of the 33’s architecture is shared with the MC20, its suspension is different, using the same semi-active dampers as the Giulia Quadrifoglio, plus rear-wheel steering, a feature not fitted to the MC20.
-The 3-litre twin-turbo V6 engine, driving the rear wheels only, develops the same 621bhp output as the Maserati’s Nettuno unit.
-Is it a Maserati or Alfa engine?
-The MC20’s Nettuno engine was developed from the Alfa Romeo Giulia Quadrifoglio’s V6 (which itself was created with input from Ferrari), with the biggest step-change from Giulia to MC20 being the Maserati’s ‘pre-chamber’ combustion system.
-So arguably, it contains a little of all three brands.
+While much of the 33’s architecture is shared with the MC20, its suspension is different, using the same semi-active dampers as the Giulia Quadrifoglio, plus rear-wheel steering, a feature not offered by Maserati.
+The 3-litre twin-turbo V6, driving the rear wheels only, develops the same 621bhp output as the MC20’s Nettuno unit.

 > Alfa Romeo Tipo 103 – dead on arrival

 As a special ‘bottega’ project, there was neither time nor resource for multiple 33 Stradale prototypes.
-Besides a static ‘mock-up,’ one physical, driveable prototype 33 Stradale was built: car no. ‘00.’
-That’s the car we’ll be driving; the only functional 33 Stradale that exists outside of the 33 customer cars.
+Besides a static ‘mock-up’, one physical, driveable prototype 33 Stradale was built: car no. 00.
+That’s the car we’ll be driving: the only functional 33 Stradale that exists outside of the 33 customer cars.

 The interior is as striking as the exterior.
-Since the doors take a large section of the roof with them when they’re raised, you have a large, curved aperture through which to drop into the seat.
+Since the doors take a large section of the roof with them when they’re raised, you have a large, curved aperture through which to drop into the ridged leather seat.
 The door needs a hefty pull to close.
-Once thunked shut, you find yourself in an airy cockpit; the glass panels in the top of the doors let a generous amount light through the roof.
+Once thunked shut, you find yourself in an airy interior; the glass panels in the top of the doors let a generous amount of light through the roof.

 The sunshine dances over the brushed aluminium on the centre console, dash and steering wheel, though the doors’ tinted glass ensures it never dazzles.
 There are no buttons on the wheel.
-Instead, tactile, crank-shaped rocker switches are the principal switchgear on the centre console and a separate panel mounted in the roof.
+Instead, tactile, crank-shaped rocker switches are the principal switchgear on the centre console and on a separate panel mounted in the roof.
 Two gigantic switches put the car in gear, and toggle between manual, auto and reverse.
 Thereafter, the eight-speed, dual-clutch transmission is controlled via the enormous, samurai-blade-like paddles behind the wheel, as per the Giulia Quadrifoglio.

 The engine starts via a push/turn of a rotating switch.
-Alfa Romeo’s engineers wanted the 33 to sound as evocative as possible, and studied the frequencies from the car they considered to be the best-sounding Alfa of recent times: the 8C Competizione.
-Through tuning the length and diameter of the exhaust system, the frequencies throughout the V6’s rev range match the 8C’s as closely as possible.
+Alfa Romeo’s engineers wanted the 33 to sound as evocative as possible and studied the frequencies from the car they considered to be the best-sounding Alfa of recent times: the 8C Competizione.
+Through tuning the length and diameter of the exhaust system, the frequencies throughout the V6’s rev-range match the 8C’s as closely as possible.
 Mind you, there is an 8C Spider trundling around Balocco’s courtyard and it sounds like a window into heaven.
 Two extra cylinders and no turbochargers is tricky to compete with.

 The 33 does sound good as we pull away, however – a brusque but cultured tone, punctuated by occasional breathy gasps from the turbos.
-It’s a more vocal, textured sounding car than the MC20.
+It’s a more vocal, textured-sounding car than the MC20.
 We’re padding through the access roads to the test track, following an Alfa Romeo test driver in a Giulia GTA.
-Balocco is used by Stellantis and the wider automotive industry for a whole host of testing purposes but appropriately we’re heading for the ‘Alfa Romeo Circuit:’ the very first circuit constructed here in the early ’60s, for the purpose of testing Alfa road and race cars, including the original Tipo 33.
+Balocco is used by Stellantis and the wider automotive industry for a whole host of testing purposes but appropriately we’re heading for the ‘Alfa Romeo Circuit:’ the very first circuit constructed here in the early ��60s, for the purpose of testing Alfa road and race cars, including the original Tipo 33.

-The Giulia ahead is an invaluable pathfinder as I’ve no idea which way the circuit goes.
-It's a long lap, narrow and bumpy in places, with low-speed snake-coil switchbacks and ballsy fast corners too, some of which are designed to replicate corners at Monza, Le Mans and Spa.
+The Giulia ahead is an invaluable pathfinder, as I’ve no idea which way the circuit goes.
+It’s a long lap, narrow and bumpy in places, with low-speed snake-coil switchbacks and ballsy fast corners too, some designed to replicate Monza, Le Mans and Spa’s greatest curves.
 As is the way with mid-engined cars, the 33 can move around if you have a confidence lift mid-corner, but it’s ultimately a safe, stable car.

-The traction control errs on the side of caution and can be a little abrupt when it cuts in over Balocco’s bumps, but another click of the crank switch accesses a further Pista ESC Off mode.
-The differential is electronically controlled but it’s a true limited-slip diff, as opposed to the torque vectoring e-diff in the original Giulia Quadrifoglio, happily.
-The baseline handling trait is toward understeer – not a bad thing, it’s a road car after all – but with more laps, more corners, it’s clear this is a car you can play with, and it won’t bite.
+The traction control errs on the side of caution and can be a little abrupt when it cuts in over bumps, but another click of the switch accesses a further Pista ESC Off mode.

+The differential is electronically controlled but it’s a true limited-slip diff, as opposed to the torque-vectoring e-diff in the original Giulia Quadrifoglio.
+The baseline handling trait is toward understeer – not a bad thing, it’s a road car after all – but with more laps it’s clear this is a car you can play with and it won’t bite.
 It’s on your side.
-The responsiveness of the turbocharged engine is helpful too; you can feed the throttle in very precisely and the revs pick up in a linear, responsive way.
+Relocating to Balocco’s Langhe track, which replicates a country road, the 33 is also well resolved over crests and undulations (even with fresh air under its tyres over a light yump).

 The Bridgestone Potenza Sports are ‘off-the-shelf’ tyres rather than bespoke developed for the car (just as the GMA T.50, for example, uses Michelin Pilot Sport 4S tyres).
 They heat up nicely on this warm day, and telegraph their limits well.

-Relocating to Balocco’s Langhe track, which replicates a country road, the 33 is also well resolved over crests and undulations (even with fresh air under its tyres over a light yump).
 Being dispassionate, I’d subjectively say less rarefied but also rear-drive, non-hybrid, turbocharged supercars such as the McLaren 750S or a Ferrari 488 or F8 Tributo, would be faster and even more thrilling here at Balocco.
 Although the 33’s dynamics are very impressive and rewarding, there’s a nagging sense they could be even more polished with more development time and budget.

 But this is the opposite of a dispassionate car.
 If you were to look at it rationally, you could buy a Maserati MC20 and save yourself a million quid and change.
 But it has a different personality from the MC20, both as an entity and in the way it drives.
 Back in the UK, we test an MC20 within days of the 33, and the two cars do truly feel very different to operate though they share so many mechanicals.